Lakeside Dairy Limited: Location

 The head office and factory of LDL is located in the city of Mbarara, approximately 270 km, by road, southwest of Kampala, Uganda's capital and largest city.

 Overview

 Lakeside Dairy Ltd., was incorporated on 15 July 2014 to acquire the business of Hillside Dairy & Agriculture Ltd., and carry on with the business of Dairy and Agriculture.
-It is a wholly owned subsidiary of Dodla Holdings Pvt Ltd, Singapore where the current investment is USD 3,000,000/- The company has also obtained Investments Licence No. SSD/112494/48186 for establishing a new class of manufacturing plant for processing milk and dairy products.
+It is a wholly owned subsidiary of Dodla Holdings Pvt Ltd, Singapore where the current investment is US$3,000,000/- The company has also obtained Investments Licence No. SSD/112494/48186 for establishing a new class of manufacturing plant for processing milk and dairy products.

 The group is in expansion mode in Eastern Africa and particularly in Uganda by diversifying its business portfolio.
 Keeping the above vision in mind, the promoters of the company took cognizance of the growing market of Dairy and Agriculture which are usually consumed directly or indirectly as ingredients in food.